IPNL-POLYU/AAE6102_Assignment2/README.md

 - Based on your **weighted least squares (WLS) code from Assignment 1**, implement a weighted RAIM algorithm to process the provided **“Open-Sky” data**.
 - Ensure your solution effectively detects and excludes the impact of faulty or low-quality measurements.
 - (Bonus) Compute the 3D protection level (PL) based on: 1).
 10^-1 of probability of false alarm (P_fa), and 2).
 10^-7 of probability of missed detection (P_md).
 - (Bonus) Evaluate the GNSS integrity monitoring performance using a Stanford Chart analysis, given that the 3D alarm limit (AL) is 50 meters.
+The GPS pseudorange measurement sigma (σ) is 3m.

 Hint 1: Calculate the only solution so that the minimum degree of freedom is 4 (meaning you can use the same equations given in the lecture notes).